 Equity-Based Compensation.
-Consistent with our belief that equity-based compensation is a key component of an effective executive compensation program at growth-oriented technology companies, our Board approved (upon recommendation of the Committee) long-term equity awards to our executive officers in fiscal year 2019.
-The Committee determined equity award levels for fiscal year 2019 in a manner consistent with the determination of base salary and annual bonuses.
-The Committee considered (1) the industry compensation data described above, (2) individual performance and contributions, (3) total executive compensation, (4) stockholder feedback on our executive pay programs, and (5) the availability and affordability of shares for equity grants in determining equity compensation for executive officers.
-In determining the availability and affordability of shares for the 2019 equity incentive awards for the executive officers, the Committee also considered:
+Consistent with our belief that equity-based compensation is a key component of an effective executive compensation program at growth-oriented technology companies, particularly one with non-linear growth, our Committee, acting under delegation of authority from the Board, approved long-term equity awards to our executive officers in fiscal year 2021.
+The Committee determined equity award levels for fiscal year 2021 in a manner consistent with the determination of base salary and annual bonuses.
+The Committee considered (1) the industry compensation data described above, (2) individual performance and contributions, (3) total executive compensation, (4) stockholder feedback on our executive compensation program, and (5) the availability and affordability of shares for equity awards in determining equity compensation for our executive officers.
+In determining the availability and affordability of shares for the fiscal year 2021 equity awards for our executive officers, the Committee also considered:

-- · the peer group data and compensation survey data from Radford, - the number of shares available for issuance under our equity plan, - · the number of shares budgeted for non-executive equity awards, - the expected future retention to both executives and non-executives, - · annual dilution (burn) rate associated with the grant of equity awards, - Viasat's equity overhang levels, - the estimated accounting expense of potential equity awards, and - · the tax consequences associated with the grant of equity awards.
+- the peer group data and compensation survey data from Radford. - the number of shares available for issuance under our equity plan, - · the number of shares budgeted for non-executive equity awards, - · the expected future retention of both executive officers and non-executives, - annual dilution (burn) rate associated with the grant of equity awards, - Viasat's equity overhang levels, - · the estimated accounting expense of potential equity awards, and - the tax consequences associated with the grant of equity awards.

-Based on the factors discussed above, our Board (upon recommendation from the Committee) approved equity awards in a combination of restricted stock units and performance-based stock options for our Named Executive Officers in November 2018.
-Our Board determined that this combination of equity awards balances executive retention and motivation while also further promoting the alignment of executive compensation with the creation of long-term stockholder value.
+Based on the factors discussed above, our Committee, acting under delegation of authority from the Board, approved equity awards in a combination of time-based restricted stock units and performance-based stock options for our Named Executive Officers in November 2020.
+Our Committee determined that this combination of equity awards balances executive retention and motivation while also further promoting the alignment of executive compensation with the creation of long-term stockholder value.

 Performance-Based Stock Options.
-Performance-based stock options were introduced during fiscal year 2018 to promote stockholder value creation over a multi-year period by rewarding our executive officers for long-term stock price appreciation.
-Our Board selected TSR over a four-year period as the sole performance metric as our Board members believe TSR is the strongest indicator of long-term stockholder value creation.
-Delivering the award in the form of a performance-based stock option provides for further alignment with stockholders as any stock price gains realized by executives would be in proportion to those realized by our stockholders.
-Furthermore, as these awards are stock options, if Viasat's stock price falls below the exercise price, which is equal to the closing price on the day of grant, any vested stock options would retain no value until the stock price increases above the exercise price.
+Our Committee believes that performance-based stock options promote stockholder value creation over a multi-year period by rewarding our executive officers for long-term stock price appreciation.
+Consistent with previous years, in fiscal year 2021 the Committee selected relative TSR over a four-year period as the sole performance metric as our Committee members believe TSR is the strongest indicator of long-term stockholder value creation.
+Delivering the award in the form of a performance-based stock option provides for further alignment with stockholders as any stock price gains realized by our executive officers would be in proportion to those realized by our stockholders.
+Furthermore, as these awards are stock options, if Viasat's stock price falls below the exercise price, which is equal to the closing market price on the day of grant, any vested stock options would retain no value until the stock price increases above the exercise price.

-Performance-Contingent Vesting Schedule.
-Awards will vest according to the below, based on Viasat's four year TSR performance relative to the S&P MidCap 400 index:
+Performance-Contingent Vesting Component.
+The performance-based stock options will vest based on Viasat's four-year TSR performance relative to the S&P MidCap 400 index according to the following chart:

-- Above the 25th and below the 90th percentiles: Awards will vest between a range of 50% and 175% of target, where the target is achieved at the 50th percentile (with the resulting number of stock options that ultimately vest at the end of the performance period referred to as the performanceadjusted options) - At or below 25th percentile: No performance-based stock options will vest and they will be forfeited by the Named Executive Officer
+- Above the 25th and below the 90th percentiles: Performance-based stock options will vest on a linear scale between a range of 50% and 175% of the target number of options, where the target is achieved at the 50th percentile (with the resulting number of stock options that ultimately vest at the end of the performance period referred to as the performance-adjusted options) - At or below 25th percentile: No performance-based stock options will vest and they will be forfeited by the Named Executive Officer